Seymour Cassel: Personal life

 Cassel married Elizabeth Deering in 1964; they had two children before divorcing in 1983.

 Guitarist Slash, who was childhood friends with Cassel's son, credited Cassel with giving him his nickname, because he was "always zipping from one place to another and never sitting still."

 Cassel died on April 7, 2019, aged 84, of Alzheimer's disease.

 Accolades

 In 2009, the San Diego Film Festival awarded the actor with the Indie Icon Award.

-In September 2007, Cassel was a candidate for national president of the Screen Actors Guild, along with Charley M. De La Peña, Alan Rosenberg (incumbent), and Barry Simmonds.

-In 2009, Cassel was once again a candidate for national president of the Screen Actors Guild along with Anne Marie Johnson and Ken Howard.
-Howard was the eventual winner.

 In 2012, the Oldenburg Film Festival in Germany introduced an actors' prize named the Seymour Cassel Award.

 He won the National Society of Film Critics Awards, USA award for Best Supporting Actor for his role in Faces.